cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

       if  safety miner = previous safety miner, then the miner is treated as disconnected or new, so go to voting.

 6. myPeers              map[ChainID]map[TAUaddress]config;// include IPFSAddr
-7. myRelays             map[ChainID]map[RelaysMultipleAddr]timestampInRelaySwitchTimeUnit; // timestamp is to selelct relays in the mutable ranges.
+7. myRelays             map[ChainID]map[RelaysMultipleAddr]config;// incllude timestampInRelaySwitchTimeUnit; timestamp is to selelct relays in the mutable ranges.
 8. myTXsPool            map[ChainID]map[TXJSON]config; // include timestampInRelaySwitchTimeUnit
 9. myDownloadPool       map[ChainID]map[FileAMT]config;   // when file finish downloaded, remove chainID/fileAMT combo from the pool